Conservation Botany at FWBG|BRIT

 • Restore: Identify potential restoration work and community engagement opportunities

-In collaboration with the Texas Parks and Wildlife Department, US Fish and Wildlife Services, and several conservation and research organizations across the state, we are developing several lines of basic and applied research inquiry to address these pressing issues in our rapidly urabizing state.
+In collaboration with the Texas Parks and Wildlife Department, US Fish and Wildlife Services, and several conservation and research organizations across the state, we developed several basic and applied research lines to address these pressing issues in our rapidly urbanizing state.